 Wings are a favorite at our house when we want a casual, easy dinner.
-We love cooking crispy air fryer chicken wings, as well as crockpot chicken wings, but these Thai chicken wings are easy to cook on the grill, which is perfect for summer!
+We love cooking crispy air fryer chicken wings, as well as crockpot chicken wings, but this grilled version is perfect for summer!

 I love the contrasting flavors you can find in Thai food: sweet, savory, spicy and sour.
 And full of umami!